Learning Acceptance and Commitment Therapy

 This book is essential reading and an indispensable addition for all psychiatrists wishing to enhance their knowledge and skills of ACT, a leading edge and novel psychological treatment.
 It is conveniently divided up into three sections, describing the background of ACT, its delivery and its application in clinical practice.
 Each chapter is clearly written, summarised and benefits from clinical examples detailing how an ACT approach may be used.

 Particular strengths include an explanation of the difficult principles of relational frame theory, the problems associated with adherence to literal meaning of words and understanding the contextual nature of behaviors.
-The second section is broad piece of work and includes a description of standard ACT processes, ways to help engage patients and the use of advanced ACT methods.
+The second section is a broad piece of work and includes a description of standard ACT processes, ways to help engage patients, and the use of advanced ACT methods.
 The chapter on how to promote willingness to consider medication as an adjunct to treatment is indispensable for the working psychiatrist.
 The third section fills the gap on how ACT may be applied to different clinical settings and how trainee psychiatrists may gain further expertise in ACT.

 An important, timely and well-written resource for psychiatrists who would like to engage in or who engage in formal Acceptance and Commitment Therapy.
-This text provides a clarity of conceptualization and a review of techniques that will prove extremely useful to psychiatric residents to seasoned practitioners in multiple clinical settings or clinical presentations.—Cheryl Chessick M.D., DFAPA, Psychiatrist, NW Permanente
+This text provides a clarity of conceptualization and a review of techniques that will prove extremely useful to psychiatric residents to seasoned practitioners in multiple clinical settings or clinical presentations.—Cheryl Chessick, M.D., DFAPA, Psychiatrist, NW Permanente